-Restructuring provisions primarily relates to transaction and integration costs during the fourth quarter 2021 and a savings programme during the second quarter of 2020.
+Restructuring provisions primarily relates to transaction costs and cost in connection with the decision to freeze operations in Russia in the first quarter of 2022 and transaction-and integration costs in the fourth quarter of 2021.
 The remaining part of restructuring provisions are mainly related to personnel and are expected to become due within 12 months.